Julian97/followtrain/docs/ZEABUR_DEPLOYMENT.md

 - Train data (1-hour TTL)
 - Statistics data (10-minute TTL)

-For more details about the Redis implementation, see [REDIS_IMPLEMENTATION.md](REDIS_IMPLEMENTATION.md).
+For more details about the Redis implementation, see [Redis Implementation](REDIS_IMPLEMENTATION.md).

 ## 🔁 CI/CD with Zeabur